kenjitheman/md2html/README.md

 [SUCCESS] HTML file created at: example.html
 ```

-## contributing
+## Contributing

-- pull requests are welcome, for major changes, please open an issue first to
+- Pull requests are welcome, for major changes, please open an issue first to
-  discuss what you would like to change
+  discuss what you would like to change.

-- please make sure to update tests as appropriate
+- Please make sure to update tests as appropriate.

-## license
+## License

 - [MIT](https://choosealicense.com/licenses/mit/)